 Periodic performance assessment

-It is essential that once VTS personnel are suitably qualified and trained, their performance must be observed and monitored to ensure that the established standards continues to be met.
+It is essential that once VTS personnel are suitably qualified and certified, their performance is observed and monitored to ensure that the established standards continue to be met.

 Performance assessments on VTS Personnel should be carried out at regular intervals, preferably annually, to ensure their qualifications continue to be met.
 This regular assessment may take the form of a competency assessment, or a performance review or appraisal and should be carried out by a VTS Supervisor, Manager or other suitably qualified person.